EPCCed/2020-12-14-archer2-developers-online/_episodes/04-submission.md

 - "How do I control jobs?"
 - "How do I find out what resources are available?"
 objectives:
-- "Understand the use of the basic SLURM commands."
+- "Understand the use of the basic Slurm commands."
 - "Know what components make up and ARCHER2 scheduler."
 - "Know where to look for further help on the scheduler."
 keypoints:
-- "ARCHER2 uses the SLURM scheduler."
+- "ARCHER2 uses the Slurm scheduler."
 - "`srun` is used to launch parallel executables in batch job submission scripts."
 - "There are a number of different partitions (queues) available."
 ---

-ARCHER2 uses the SLURM job submission system, or *scheduler*, to manage resources and how they are made available to users.
-The main commands you should will use with SLURM on ARCHER2 are:
+ARCHER2 uses the Slurm job submission system, or *scheduler*, to manage resources and how they are made available to users.
+The main commands you will use with Slurm on ARCHER2 are:

 * `sinfo`: Query the current state of nodes
 * `sbatch`: Submit non-interactive (batch) jobs to the scheduler